Fusionmedstaff

 Hop from location to location as a Fusion traveler and offer your personal assistance to a wide variety of patients across the U.S. With your help to examine, diagnose, and treat ailments, more individuals will lead their best physical lives because of you.

 PTAs and PTs are the glue that holds the physical therapy division together.
-Although the two professions require different lengths of education, specific licensing and certifications, and unique responsibilities, both are crucial to a patient’s overall health and well-being.
+Although the two healthcare professionals require different lengths of education, specific licensing and certifications, and unique responsibilities, both are crucial to a patient’s overall health and well-being.
 If you truly want to take your physical therapist career to the next step, apply for a travel job and see what the world has in store for you.